- Your Government

-Snohomish County Planning and Development Services (PDS) is midway through a project to study part of the County adjacent to the fast-growing south-easterly edge of the Southwest Urban Growth Area (SWUGA) – see map below.
+Snohomish County Planning and Development Services (PDS) is nearing completion of a project studying part of the County adjacent to the fast-growing south-easterly edge of the Southwest Urban Growth Area (SWUGA) – see map below.

 The project is not proposing changes to land use, polices, or UGA boundaries.
 It is a high-level study to provide background about existing conditions in the SWUGA and the study area, and opportunities and constraints to consider if adjustments to the boundary are under review in the future.

 The study area extends eastwards from the SWUGA boundary to Broadway Ave, north to Cathcart and south to the County line.
 It includes the Maltby UGA.

 Southwest UGA Boundary Planning Study Scope of Work